MicrosoftDocs/windows-itpro-docs/windows/client-management/quick-assist.md

 ### Install Quick Assist Offline

-To install Quick Assist offline, you'll need to download your APPXBUNDLE and unencoded XML file from [Microsoft Store for Business](https://businessstore.microsoft.com).
+To install Quick Assist offline, you need to download your APPXBUNDLE and unencoded XML file from [Microsoft Store for Business](https://businessstore.microsoft.com).
 Visit [Download an offline-licensed app](/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app) for more information.

 1. Start **Windows PowerShell** with Administrative privileges.
 1. In PowerShell, change the directory to the location you've saved the file to in step 1: `cd <location of package file>`